 by Mike McCarty.This is a forward of a message I sent to a fellow who had questions about "floating ground", "circuit ground", "chassis ground" et cetera.

-The set referred to is a Hallicrafter's.
-C8 is a 0.1uF 400V paper capacitor from circuit ground to chassis ground.
-This corresponds to C2 on the diagram above.
-C9 is a 0.05 uf 400V paper capacitor from the unswitched side of the AC line (which goes to the plate of the rectifier) to the circuit ground.
-This is equivalent to C1 in the diagram.
+Refer to the partial schematic above.
+C2 is a 0.1uF 400V or higher capacitor from circuit ground to chassis ground.
+C1 is a 0.05 uf 400V capacitor from the unswitched side of the AC line (which goes to the plate of the rectifier) to the circuit ground.

 Hope this helps and all.
 Any errors are mine.
 Questions or comments are welcome.

 There are people who professionally design electronics equipment who do not understand ground.
 I'm not kidding.
 I don't know how much you want to know, or how much you can absorb all in one go, but I'll make a stab at explaining ground, along with a little history (at least, AIUI) about how the terminology came to be, which is in part why "ground" is such a confusing word in electronics circuits.